thoughtspot/rest-api-sdk/sdks/typescript/ReportsApi.md

 # **exportAnswerReport**
 > HttpFile exportAnswerReport(exportAnswerReportRequest)

   Version: 9.0.0.cl or later   Exports an Answer in the given file format.
 You can download the Answer data as a PDF, PNG, CSV, or XLSX file.
 Requires at least view access to the Answer.  #### Usage guidelines  In the request body, the GUID or name of the Answer and set `file_format`.
 The default file format is CSV.  **NOTE**: * The downloadable file returned in API response file is extensionless.
 Please rename the downloaded file by typing in the relevant extension. * HTML rendering is not supported for PDF exports of Answers with tables.
 Optionally, you can define [runtime overrides](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_runtime_overrides) to apply to the Answer data.
-The `record_size` attribute determines the number of records to retrieve in an API call.
-For more information about pagination, record size, and maximum row limit, see [Pagination and record size settings](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_pagination_settings_for_data_and_report_api).

 ### Example